eggohito/origins-kombo/docs/index.md

 * The datapack library uses [PlayerDB](https://github.com/rx-modules/PlayerDB) to store arbitrary data for each player, meaning that each player can cast 'kombos' at the same time without conflicts.

-* The datapack library uses [Lantern Load](https://github.com/LanternMC/Load) to ensure that the datapacks that will depend on it will load *after* it, which can then be utilized to check if the datapack library is loaded beforehand.
-[See here for more information.](misc/lantern_load_integration.md)
+* The datapack library uses [Lantern Load](https://github.com/LanternMC/Load) to ensure that the datapacks that will depend on it will load *after* it, which can then be utilized to check if the datapack library is loaded beforehand. <br> [See here for more information.](misc/lantern_load_integration.md)